quiet-ranger/springbootprimer/chapter-002/README.md

         Java: 11
         Dependencies: Spring Web, Spring Data JPA, H2 Database

-2. Click on generate and save the file locally (will be named chapter-002.zip)
+2) Click on generate and save the file locally (will be named chapter-002.zip)

-3. Unzip to your project directory, say ~/springbootprimer
+3) Unzip to your project directory, say ~/springbootprimer

-4. Enter the IDE and import the project
+4) Enter the IDE and import the project

-5. Create the following additional classes which are not generated:
+5) Create the following additional classes which are not generated:

 + __Employee__  class is the entity to be persisted, using the same approach as in chapter-001.
-It will be automatically converted to JSON on the response by the Jackson JSON library
+It will be automatically converted to JSON on the response by the Jackson JSON library.
+Notice how several JPA annotations are used to control aspects of the mapping to a RDBMS.
 + __EmployeeRepository__  is the magic glue that causes  __Employee__  to be persisted
 + __PayrollApplication__  is marked with @SpringBootApplication and it becomes the entrypoint for SpringBoot to introspect and wire up the application
 + __LoadDatabase__  is a convenience class to pre-load some data to the database but it also demonstrates how initialisation tasks in general can be handled.
 In a nutshell, Spring will execute every CommandLineRuner inside a @Bean once the application context is loaded
 + __EmployeeController__  is the class that will directly handle HTTP requests just as in chapter-001
 + __EmployeeNotFoundException__  is used to customise the error message we would like to emit under a specific scenario.
-It will be further wrapped a processed by __EmployeeNotFoundAdvice__
+It will be further wrapped and processed by  __EmployeeNotFoundAdvice__
 + __EmployeeNotFoundAdvice__  is responsible for converting a specific exception into an HTTP error code of our choice.
 Note that it also gives us an opportunity to further process the message passed back

-Contrary to what is instructed here https://spring.io/guides/gs/rest-service/, it is important that these new classes are created on the directory where the main SpringBootApplication, __PayrollApplication__, exists or a subdirectory of it.
+Contrary to what is instructed here https://spring.io/guides/gs/rest-service/, it is important that these new classes are created on the directory where the main SpringBootApplication,  __PayrollApplication__ , exists or a subdirectory of it.
 If you don't do this, at runtime the controller cannot be found.
+To gain more control over dependency injection you can read more [here](https://techyourwaytosuccess.wordpress.com/2017/08/13/springboot-dependecyinjection/)

 6. Open a terminal and run: